msveshnikov/jira-clone-autocode/docs/email_campaign.md

 Dear [Name],

 We're excited to introduce you to JIRA , a lightweight yet powerful project management tool inspired by JIRA.
-Built with React and featuring a mocked backend, JIRA  offers a seamless experience for managing your projects.
+Built with React, JIRA  offers a seamless experience for managing your projects.

 Key features include:
 - Backlog management